GeorgioWan/react-impressjs/README.md

 import 'react-impressjs/styles/impress-demo.css';
 ```

-> If you have the better one, I'm glade you can share with us, expect yours! :grin::grin:
+> If you have the better one, I'm glad you can share with us, expect yours! :grin::grin:

 ## Development